Mu0n/F256KsimpleCdoodles/README.md

 Foenix Retro Systems is a homebrew effort to bring 8/16/32-bit era processors in a new, reimagined retro series of computer designed by Stefany Allaire (https://twitter.com/StefanyAllaire)

+## NoFussDemos

+Go there https://github.com/Mu0n/F256KsimpleCdoodles/tree/main/NoFussDemos to pick a selection of a few demos that are standalone .pgz executable programs.

 ## write-on-screen

 ![Screenshot 2024-09-24 23-37-53](https://github.com/user-attachments/assets/8215ea3e-947c-42b6-87cf-6b9dfdb093ee)